Hospitality, Tourism & Events Hospitality & Tourism Management

 Students normally study two assigned modules per term, three terms in a year (March-June, July-October, Oct/Nov – February).
-Altogether, students need to study 12 modules, in order to be awarded the Advanced Diploma in Hospitality Management.
+The Advanced Diploma programme offers ten modules over three terms per year which could normally be completed in 22 months (i.e. 5 terms) if students undertake 2 modules per term.
+Altogether, students need to study 10 modules focusing on hospitality managment, in order to be awarded the Advanced Diploma in Hospitality Management.

 - Introduction to Tourism and Hospitality*

-- Marketing for the Hospitality and Tourism Industry
+- Marketing for the Hospitality Tourism and Event Industry

 - Hotel and Resort Management